cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 Hawk-eyed eagles among you have noticed that the function `silicone` can be passed a `&str`, but I told you earlier that a `&str` in your IDE always means `&'static str`, didn't I?

-Yeah, but the thing is, that's only when you're defining variables.
+Yeah, but the thing is, that's when you're defining string literals.
 If you see the term `&str` in a function's arguments, it implicity means `&'a str`.

-To recap:

-- `&str` as a string literal defined at compile time produces a `&'static str`, something we can safely use a reference forever;
-- `&str` in a function's arguments means `&'a str`, which means the reference to it has a limited lifetime.
+This switching up of nomenclature will feel natural eventually, but don't let it catch you out.

 #### Using a &'static str in a &'a str function

-We can pass the function `fn silicone` a `&'a str`, but can we pass it a `&'static str`?
+We can pass the `fn silicone` a `&'a str`, but can we pass it a `&'static str`?
 Can we ask our technician to pour silicone into a steel mould?

-Yes, because the function `silicone` is not very restrictive: it doesn't demand references that will be valid "forever": it will accept references that last any amount of time.
+Yes, because the function `silicone` is not very restrictive: our technician doesn't need to be pointed to references that will be valid "forever" when they're only carrying silicone.
+In this role, they will accept references that last any amount of time.

 In other words: